-Our provision for expected credit losses totaled \$11 million and \$48 million for the three and six months ended June 30, 2020, respectively.
-For the six months ended June 30, 2020, we made a decision to fully reserve for certain aged balances related to particular customers due to heightened uncertainty regarding collectability, including uncertainty related to bankruptcy filings by several of our customers during the second quarter of 2020.
-Additionally, the impact of the COVID-19 pandemic on the global economy and other general increases in aging balances has affected our current estimate of expected credit losses since year-end.
-Macro-economic factors, including the economic downtown and lack of liquidity in the capital markets resulting from the COVID-19 pandemic, can have a significant effect on additions to the allowance as the pandemic may result in the restructuring or bankruptcy of additional customers.
+Our provision for expected credit losses for the three months ended March 31, 2021 decreased \$39 million from \$36 million in the same period in the prior year, primarily related to fully reserving for aged balances of certain customers in the prior year and an overall improvement in our forecasted credit losses in the current year given the start of the global economic recovery from the COVID-19 pandemic.
+For the three months ended March 31, 2020, we made a decision to fully reserve for certain aged balances related to particular customers due to heightened uncertainty regarding collectability, including uncertainty related to bankruptcy filings by several of our customers during the three months ended March 31, 2020.
+Additionally, the impact of the COVID-19 pandemic on the global economy and other general increases in aging balances affected our estimate of expected credit losses in the prior year.
+Macroeconomic factors, including the economic downturn, lack of liquidity in the capital markets resulting from the COVID-19 pandemic and lack of additional government funding, can have a significant effect on additions to the allowance as the pandemic may continue to result in restructuring or bankruptcy of additional customers.
 Given the uncertainties surrounding the duration and effects of COVID-19, we cannot provide assurance that the assumptions used in our estimates will be accurate and actual write-offs may vary from our estimates.

-7. Debt
+6. Debt

-As of June 30, 2020 and December 31, 2019, our outstanding debt included in our consolidated balance sheets totaled \$4,686 million and \$3,343 million, respectively, which are net of debt issuance costs of \$38 million and \$15 million, respectively, and unamortized discounts of \$93 million and \$6 million, respectively.
-See "-Exchangeable Notes" below regarding the increase in unamortized discounts as of June 30, 2020.
-The following table sets forth the face values of our outstanding debt as of June 30, 2020 and December 31, 2019 (in thousands):
+As of March 31, 2021 and December 31, 2020, our outstanding debt included in our consolidated balance sheets totaled \$4,741 million and \$4,744 million, respectively, which are net of debt issuance costs of \$51 million and \$54 million, respectively, and unamortized discounts of \$9 million and \$10 million, respectively.
+The following table sets forth the face values of our outstanding debt as of March 31, 2021 and December 31, 2020 (in thousands):